• Skip to main content

 Remove Safari LastSession plist file

-2. Select the Safari tab in top-menu bar and click on Preferences in the drop-down menu.
+1. Click on Safari tab in top-menu bar and select Preferences in the drop-down menu.

 Open Safari Preferences on Mac